samwycherley/samwycherley/README.md

 # Sam Wycherley

 I am a PhD student in the Department of Economics at Stanford University.
-Interested in how humans behave.

 I can be reached at wycherley [at) stanford (dot) edu